Belfast, Prince Edward Island: Attractions

 On the road to Point Prim Lighthouse is Hannah's Bottle Village, a local tourist attraction made up of several miniature buildings constructed of glass bottles and cement.
 There is no admission charge, but donations to the IWK Health Centre in Halifax are accepted.

 Of particular note is the local parish church, St. John's.
 Built in 1824 in the style of Sir Christopher Wren, Saint John's is today under the pastoral care of Rev. Roger W.MacPhee.
 In 2005, the church invited Robin Mark, a popular Christian musician from Belfast, Northern Ireland, to lead their "Emerging Church Conference."
 The E.C.C. was such a success that Mr. Mark returned in 2006 for "Revival in Belfast II" and was scheduled to be back in 2007 along with Pastor Paul Reid.
 Saint John's has the largest Presbyterian Sunday school east of Montreal.

 In addition to Saint John's, Belfast is home to two other churches, namely, Saint Michael's Roman Catholic, and Wood Islands Presbyterian.
 Many residents of the community attend worship services in Charlottetown or Montague.

 Education

 Students in the area attend Belfast Consolidated School.
 From grade 10 through grade 12, they attend Montague Regional High School.
-Both schools are administered by P.E.I.'s English Language School Board.
+Both schools are administered by P.E.I.'s Public Schools Branch.